 - Pour batter into prepared baking dish and bake for 30 minutes or until a toothpick inserted in the center comes out clean.
 Let cool completely on a wire rack.

-- With the oven still on, spread 1 cup coconut on a baking sheet and bake for 8-12 minutes or until it just starts to turn light shades of brown.
+- With the oven still on, spread 1 cup sweetened coconut flakes on a baking sheet and bake for 8-12 minutes or until it just starts to turn light shades of brown.
 Let cool while you prepare the frosting.

 - For the frosting, beat the coconut oil and cream cheese together with an electric mixer or hand mixer until well combined.
 Add 2 cups powdered sugar and coconut milk, beating on low speed until combined.
 With the mixer still on low speed, gradually add the remaining 2 cups powdered sugar and then beat on medium-high speed until thick and creamy.